integr8ly/keycloak-operator/README.md

 # Keycloak Operator

-A Kubernetes Operator based on the Operator SDK for syncing resources in Keycloak.
+An OpenShift Operator based on the Operator SDK for syncing resources in Keycloak.

 ## Current status